Making early education center stage in India’s poorest neighborhoods.

 But Aman is lucky.
 Five days a week he attends one of the 5,200 government-run day-care centers that integrate Galli Galli Sim Sim into every aspect of their curriculum.
 Here amid concrete walls covered with paintings and posters of the characters, Galli Galli Sim Sim helps Aman learn the Hindi alphabet as well as shapes and numbers.
 His favorite Muppet from the show, the lively and ever-curious Chamki, introduces him to thinking in a whole new way — about the world beyond his own, about taking turns with other children, and about how to stay healthy and strong.

 As part of its efforts to reach and teach all Indian children, especially those without access to formal preschool education, Galli Galli Sim Sim makes house calls.
-Using a repurposed vegetable cart equipped with a television and DVD player, local teachers make the show a regular guest in urban slums, engaging children of all ages in narrow alleys with a special screening and educational games.
-Through the mobile viewing program and numerous educational outreach programs, Galli Galli Sim Sim has reached 1 million children and caregivers to date2, including some of the world’s poorest kids.
+Using a repurposed vegetable cart equipped with a television and DVD player, local teachers make the show a regular presence in urban slums, engaging children of all ages in narrow alleys with a special screening and educational games.
+Through the mobile viewing program and numerous educational outreach efforts, Galli Galli Sim Sim has reached 1 million children and caregivers to date2, including some of the world’s most disenfranchised children.
 And research shows that Galli Galli Sim Sim’s efforts are paying off, increasing important skills such as literacy and numeracy, especially among those children who need it most.

 These are the promises of Galli Galli Sim Sim: that one early childhood education initiative can make a difference on a scale unique to mass media, and that in a nation as complex and diverse as India, we can make every child believe Chamki when she says, “Stay in school, study, work hard; there isn’t anything you can’t do.”
 Aman sure does.